nawabahmadreshi/documentation/pages/features/facebook-ads.md

 {% image src='/img/pages/features/facebook-ads/facebook_secret.png' 2-thirds center alt='Client Secret' %}

-## Debugging Commong Discrepancies Between Branch and Facebook Counts
+## Debugging Common Discrepancies Between Branch and Facebook Counts

 While we should always expect around a 5% discrepancy due to time zone differents and the like, if you are seeing significant discrepancies, it could be an indication of a broader problem.